-This display shows the position of the Store User Details Requirement element in the model, and how it relates to other Requirements (Project Browser); the default characteristics of the Requirement (Package Browser) and the extended characteristics (Tagged Values window), and a detailed description of the Requirement (Notes window).
+This display shows the position of the Store User Details Requirement element in the model, and how it relates to other Requirements (Browser window); the default characteristics of the Requirement (Package Browser) and the extended characteristics ('Tags' tab of the Properties window), and a detailed description of the Requirement (Notes window).
 You can configure some of these windows to display more information, and/or use other windows and facilities.